Andrew Goodwin Memorial Prize

 Eligibility: Postgraduate students who are currently registered at universities and colleges in the U.K. and Ireland and who are members of IASPM.
 Current students and IASPM UK-I members who submitted essays for the AGMP in previous years but were unsuccessful may apply again; however, they are not allowed to submit the same essay (or essay topic) twice.
 Previous winners of the AGMP may not apply again.

-Prize: First prize is £1,000, with the runner-up receiving £500.
+Prize: The judging panel as appointed by Trustees will award a first prize of £1,000, with the runner-up receiving £500.
 Both the winner and runner-up essays will be published on the Andrew Goodwin Memorial Prize web page on the IASPM UK and Ireland website.

 Guidelines for submission: